xenomancer/CoC/README.md

 # CoC
-A code of conduct.
+Gaze upon my massive Code of Conduct.
 Use as you wish.